Privacy Policy

 IP address, browser type, device, cookies, tracking pixels/codes, access logs, visited pages, feature interactions.

-Processing of sensitive data is carried out only when there is explicit written consent or an equivalent form from the data subject, except in cases permitted by law pursuant to Article 15 of the Personal Data Protection Law No. 91/2025/QH15.
+Processing of sensitive data is carried out only when there is explicit written consent or an equivalent form from the data subject, except where permitted by law pursuant to Article 15 of the Personal Data Protection Law No. 91/2025/QH15.

 Sensitive data includes but is not limited to: